nathants/bsv/readme.md

 ## tools

 - [bcat](#bcat) - cat some bsv files to csv
+- [bcombine](#bcombine) - prepend a new column by combining values from existing columns
 - [bcopy](#bcopy) - pass through data, to benchmark load/dump performance
 - [bcounteach](#bcounteach) - count as i64 each contiguous identical row by strcmp the first column
 - [bcounteach-hash](#bcounteach-hash) - count as i64 by hashmap of the first column